RTXteam/RTX-KG2/README.md

 http://kg2endpoint.rtx.ai:7474

-(contact the authors for the username and password)
+(contact the KG2 maintainer for the username and password)

 ## Where to download the RTX KG2 knowledge graph in JSON format